Naked Capitalism

-Naked Capitalism is a liberal American financial news and analysis group blog.
+Naked Capitalism is a left-wing American financial news and analysis group blog.
 Susan Webber, the principal of Aurora Advisors Incorporated, a management-consulting firm based in New York City, launched the site in late 2006, using the pen name Yves Smith.
 She focused on finance and economic news and analysis, with an emphasis on legal and ethical issues of the banking industry and the foreclosure process, the 2008 financial crisis, the Great Recession, and its aftermath.
 Since 2020, the site has also provided a special, continuing coverage of the COVID-19 pandemic.
 The site became one of the most highly frequented financial blogs on the Internet, and has published a number of noted exposés since.

 Background

 Webber graduated from Harvard College and Harvard Business School.
 She began her career in the financial services industry in 1981 at Goldman Sachs, later moving to McKinsey & Co. and Sumitomo Bank.
-In 1989 she founded her own company.
+In 1989, she founded her own company.

 Webber started the Naked Capitalism blog because she saw a reporting gap in 2006, just before the 2008 financial crisis – there was a lot of anxiety among seasoned observers, yet the US press featured "all this cheerleading [of the financial industry] and there was a lack of any skepticism [...]
 How could anyone in the market not see what was going on?
 That we were going to have some sort of train wreck?"

 Webber has also written under her pen name – a pun on the 18th-century economist Adam Smith – for other outlets including the New York Times, New York magazine, Bloomberg, and the Roosevelt Institute.